UNSW-CEEM/nempy/README.md

 This project is being lead by Nick Gorman, a PhD candidate at the University for New South Wales and the Collaboration on Energy and Environmental Markets (CEEM).
 As part the project we hope to engage with and support prospective users of the software.
 Feel welcome to get in touch if you have any questions, want to provide feed back, have a feature request, are interested in collaborating or just want to discuss this project.
-You can contact Nick via n.gorman<@>unsw.edu.au.
+You can contact Nick via n.gorman<at>unsw.edu.au.

 ## Installation
 Installing nempy to use in your project is easy.